1979 Dime Value Checker: Errors List, “D” ,“S” & No Mint Mark Worth

 Survival Distribution

-Survival data provides interesting insights into remaining populations.
-Denver coins show a documented survival of 78,184,236 specimens, representing approximately 20% of original mintage.
-This relatively low survival rate reflects heavy circulation and attrition over decades.
+Survival data tells an important story about what actually remains today.
+Denver coins show a documented survival of approximately 78,184,236 specimens — roughly 20% of the original mintage.
+That figure reflects heavy circulation wear, melting, and simple loss over more than four decades.

 Also Read: Top 70+ Most Valuable Mercury Dimes Worth Money (Chart By Year)